 Unlike older windows made of plate glass, modern windows are much safer with respect to shattering into sharp pieces.
 They are also much stronger.

 Most windows are coated in clear acrylic or plastic that holds the pieces together should the window get struck with an object.
-The glass in effect shatters, but remains trapped between the plastic coatings.
-In addition, the glass breaks into small round pieces that do not have any sharp edges.
-So applying tape to this type of window does not decrease the chance of sharp fragments being produced.
+The glass still shatters, but remains trapped between the plastic coatings, much like the windshield on a car.
+The glass also breaks into small round pieces that do not have any sharp edges.
+Applying tape to these types of window offers no additional benefit.

-Plywood can offer pretty good protection, and it usually one of the first items to run out of stock in the days leading up to the hurricanes arrival.
+Plywood can offer pretty good protection, and it’s usually one of the first items to run out of stock in the days leading up to a hurricane’s arrival.
 It will stop small airborne debris from damaging the windows, increase the likelihood the window will remain intact throughout the storm and help stop the wind and rain from entering your house.